Newburyport, Massachusetts: History

 The act was approved by Governor Francis Bernard on February 4, 1764.
 The new town was the smallest in Massachusetts, covering an area of 647 acre, and had a population of 2,800 living in 357 homes.
 There were three shipyards, no bridges, and several ferries, one of which at the foot of Greenleaf Lane, now State Street, carried the Portsmouth Flying Stage Coach, running between Portsmouth, New Hampshire, and Boston.

 The town prospered and became a city in 1851.
 Situated near the mouth of the Merrimack River, it was once a fishing, shipbuilding and shipping center, with an industry in silverware manufacture.
 In 1792, a bridge was built two miles above the town where the river contained an island.
 Merrimack Arms and Brown Manufacturing Company made Southerner Derringer pistols in their Newburyport factory from 1867 to 1873.
 The sea captains of old Newburyport (as elsewhere in Massachusetts) had participated vigorously in the triangular trade, importing West Indian molasses and exporting rum made from it.
 The distilleries were located around Market Square near the waterfront.
 Caldwell's Old Newburyport rum was manufactured locally until 1961.

+As a part of the triangle trade, the first leg of which involved the purchase of slaves from West Africa, many Newburyporters were anti-abolitionists.
+Massachusetts abolished slavery in 1783, and many runaway slaves found refuge in the state.
+In the early 1800s, around 6000 runaway slaves were living in Newburyport.
+In 1850, the fugitive slave act was passed, requiring all US states to capture and return runaway slaves.
+Because of this, runaways had to flee the country or risk returning to slavery.
+In this era, some white Newburyporters became stops on the Underground Railroad.
+As a port city and part of the triangle trade, Newburyport's abolitionists were often mariners.
+Capt.
+Alexander Graves, for example, smuggled slaves from the South and to Canada.

 Newburyport once had a fishing fleet that operated from Georges Bank to the mouth of the Merrimack River.
 It was a center for privateering during the Revolutionary War and War of 1812.
 Beginning about 1832, it added numerous ships to the whaling fleet.
 Later, clipper ships were built there.
 Today, the city gives little hint of its former maritime importance.
 Notably missing are the docks, which are shown on earlier maps extending into the channel of the Merrimack River, and the shipyards, where the waterfront parking lot is currently located.

 George Whitefield, the well-known and influential English preacher who helped inspire the First Great Awakening in America, arrived in Newburyport in September 1740.
-The revival that followed his labors, brought into existence Old South Church, where he was buried after his death in 1770.
+The revival that followed his labors brought into existence Old South Church, where he was buried after his death in 1770.

 The city's historical highlights include: